keithflower/clinical-support/README.md

 Clinical Support
 ================

-A variety of tools for clinical documentation and support of medical decision making.
+A variety of tools for support of medical reasoning and decision-making.